jaykhan-dev/jkvp/docs/work/uiux/README.md

 ## Design Process

+I have boiled down my design process into 5 steps.

-### 1. Empathize:
+### 1. Empathize
-Understand the target audience
+Understand the target audience by creating personas and trying to understand the problem from the users perspective.

-### 2. Define:
+### 2. Define
-The goals of the project
+The goals of the project and what you are trying to achieve.
+It is important to be as detailed as possible.

-### 3. Ideate and Collaborate:
+### 3. Ideate and Collaborate
-Initial sketches, storyboards, questions, outlines, mock-ups and features
+Initial sketches, storyboards, questions, outlines, mock-ups and features.

-### 4. Prototype:
+### 4. Prototype
-Create an initial design that is interactive
+Create an initial design that is interactive.
+Usually with a tool like Adobe XD or Figma.
+Sometimes I use Vue JS for rapid prototyping.

-### 5. Test:
+### 5. Test
-Responsiveness and functionality
+Responsiveness and functionality.